Max Muncy Preview, Player Props: Dodgers vs. Braves

 Max Muncy At The Plate

-- Among the qualified hitters in baseball, he ranks 135th in batting average, 58th in on-base percentage, and 24th in slugging.
+- He ranks 136th in batting average, 64th in on base percentage, and 29th in slugging among the qualified batters in baseball.

-- Muncy has had at least one RBI in 43.8% of his games this season (49 of 112), with two or more RBI 24 times (21.4%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- In 44.2% of his games this season, Muncy has had at least one RBI.
+He's picked up more than one in 21.2% and driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.